-As things stand, by law the United Kingdom is due to leave the European Union on 29 March, with or without a divorce agreement.
+By law, the United Kingdom is due to leave the European Union at the end of the Article 50 process, with or without a divorce agreement.

 Preparations for a no-deal scenario have intensified – as have business warnings of damaging consequences, dismissed as scare stories by some Brexit supporters.